 Access your device…with just your eyes.

-This is potentially life-changing for individuals with severe physical disabilities who are unable to control a computer through more conventional means, such as a mouse or keyboard, or are unable to utilize other methods which require access through touch – for example, via a switch or touchscreen.
+PRC’s Look eye tracking module is a robust and potentially life-changing solution for children and adults who are unable to control a computer through more conventional means, such as a mouse or keyboard, or are unable to utilize other methods which require access through touch – for example, via a switch or touchscreen.

 NuPoint uses optical sensors to track the device user’s head movements to make on-screen selections.
 A small, reflective dot is placed on the individual's forehead, glasses or other convenient spot, converting the natural movement of the head to accurately control the pointer on the screen.